-The latest trailers and gameplay have revealed some of the new features coming to Mike Pondsmith’s game, so we are very excited to see the return of the dystopian RPG.
+The latest trailers and gameplay leaks have revealed some of the new features coming to Mike Pondsmith’s game, so we were gutted when we heard that the dystopian RPG was being delayed until September.

 We’ve got all of the details and squeezed them into this one article for your eyes to feast upon, so be sure to check back in for our updates.NOW WATCH BELOW: Keep up to date with Cyberpunk 2077 news!

 17 September 2020 is the new release date, after Keanu Reeves had had previously announced 16th April 2020 in the flesh at E3 2019.

 CD Projekt Red announced on Twitter “Cyberpunk 2077 won’t make the April release window and we’re moving the launch date to September 17, 2020.”

 The Mature-rated RPG is coming to PC, PS4, Xbox One and Google Stadia, but not to Nintendo Switch.

 While our hopes for a 2019 release have been crushed, we now know that we are merely 6 months away from playing what will be an iconic RPG.

 The gaming world exploded with excitement when Keanu Reeves turned up in the E3 2019 trailer.
 He will be playing the iconic Johnny Silverhand, a well-known character from the original 1988 Cyberpunk tabletop game.

 CDP’s interpretation of Silverhand will take the character in a new direction (considering Silverhand is already dead and lives on in V‘s head as a digital ghost).